Startrekker007/PlanetaryGearbox/FinalAssembly/Fabrication Outputs/3D Printing STLs/readme.md

 The sliced renders and filament estimations were done using Ultimaker Cura (With the Tevo Tarantula (Reprap) as the printer).

 Some of the models above are shown with a "sectional" view to show the interior infill.
+Brim type build adhesion is COMPULSORY for the larger prints e.g. Ring gear otherwise warping may occur.